pollination/guides/getting-started/README.md

 #### Recipe Filter

 The recipe filters applied to a project affect which recipes are available to be used for future jobs.
-Here, we select a simple public recipe for calculating annual daylight factor which is provided by Ladybug Tools.
+Here, we select a simple public recipe for calculating daylight factor which is provided by Ladybug Tools.

 ```python
 recipe_filter = Payload.RecipeFilter(